guardian/git-trade/README.md

 ## Cherry-picking
 Cherry-picking allows you to pull in commits onto a new branch.
 This can allow you to unpick accidental merges or start over on a new branch.

+## Adding a subset of changes (patch mode)
+If you have been working on a bunch of changes and have realised that the changes you've made should really be two or more separate commits then `git add -p` is your friend (also available in Sourcetree and all other good UIs).

+This command allows you to stage "hunks" of a file for add without adding every change within a file.

+## Moving files
+You should always try to use `git mv` when moving files around in order to ensure that git records the change as a move instead of a delete followed by an add.
+Git will try to track moves even if you don't use this command explicitly but won't always figure it out.

+Git tries to track file moves automatically even if you don't mark it as such but once more than mumble% of a file changes it will assume it's not the same file and should be deleted and then added.
+If you are moving a file it often makes sense to move the file in one commit and then making edits in another commit - this makes it much more likely that git will track changes correctly making rebasing significantly easier.

+If you've done a bunch of changes and forgotten to use move you may find that `git add -A .` will correctly figure out the changes that have been made.